koma75/crowdutil/README.md

 Known issues & Bugs
 ------------------------------------------------------------------------

-* empty-groups is currently NOT implemented and will not empty the group.
+* has not been tested rigorousely yet.
-* any commands other than create-group has not yet been tested yet.
+* no commadn

 Development
 ------------------------------------------------------------------------